devkotapareekshya/PA-ST111-WGS-analysis/README.md

-oprD_6 and oprD_7 are located in tandem on the same contig (58 bp apart), together representing a single gene disrupted by frameshift/indel. oprD_9 is flanked by a toxin-antitoxin system (rnlA/rnlB), suggesting genomic island context.
+oprD_6 and oprD_7 are located in tandem on the same contig (58 bp apart), together representing a single gene disrupted by frameshift/indel. oprD_9 is flanked by a toxin-antitoxin system (rnlA/rnlB), suggests ongoing genomic rearrangement associated with resistance evolution
 ## Biological Significance
 The co-occurrence of VIM-2 and OprD disruption is consistent with dual carbapenem resistance mechanisms involving enzymatic degradation and reduced membrane permeability.
 The oprD_6/oprD_7 split gene pattern suggests active genomic disruption